 The best thing about this shoe insert is that it doesn’t take up much room in the shoe.
 Instead, it’s made in a way that appears medially when placed in the shoe.

 That’ll help you in ways more than 1.
-It’ll certainly not hold your entire foot; instead, it’ll focus on the trigger points as in supination treatment.
+It’ll certainly not hold your entire foot but focus on the trigger points as in supination treatment.

 The pain and discomfort associated with these conditions can be unbearable for individuals with feet that tend to pronate or supinate too much.